The 20 Most Expensive Restaurants in Los Angeles

 Under the direction of Chef Niki Nakayama, N/Naka has corned the market in exquisite, beautifully balanced Japanese dishes such as Lobster Tartare in Uni Butter, and John Dory with Manilla Clam.
 As of June 2019, the restaurant now has two Michelin stars under its belt… which may explain why it can charge a hefty $275 for its thirteen-course tasting menu.

 Where: Providence 5955 Melrose Avenue, Los Angeles, California 90038

-Plump for the signature and seasonal tasting menu at chef Michael Cimarusti’s LA eatery, and you’ll be leaving $285 poorer.
-Given that you’ll have been treated to such delicacies as black cod, Santa Barbara Spot Prawn, Coleman Farms Celtus (a combo of geo duck clam, box crab, and lemon verbena), A5 Wagyu with charred Kamo eggplant and nori, you’ll probably be too stuffed to care.
+Plump for the signature and seasonal tasting menu at chef Michael Cimarusti’s LA eatery.
+You’ll be leaving $285 poorer.
+You’ll have been treated to such delicacies as black cod, Santa Barbara Spot Prawn and Coleman Farms Celtus (a combo of geo duck clam, box crab, and lemon verbena).
+Not to mention A5 Wagyu with charred Kamo eggplant and nori.
+You’ll probably be too stuffed to care.

 1. Urasawa – $395 per person

 Where: 218 N Rodeo Dr, Beverly Hills, CA 90210